• Play the sound file

 So, all right, not an everyday word; but not one that you'd expect to be out of sight below the linguistic horizon for educated Americans, especially for those educated in the Humanities, as I'd suppose is the case for front-rank TV journalists.

-As a fellow dotard is wont to say to me over a game of cribbage at the Senior Center: "Nobody know anything any more."
+As a fellow dotard is wont to say to me over a game of cribbage at the Senior Center: "Nobody knows anything any more."

 06 — Homonationalism.
 There's an election coming up in Germany this Sunday, September 24th.
 We should have a clear result by breakfast time Monday here in the U.S.A.